stifskere/fdrs/readme.md

 # FDRS

+> [!warning]
+> This project is unmaintained as of the last commit it has, it is not promised that the project will continue being in crates.io, but that won't change anytime soon.
+>
+> This was my first rust project uploaded to crates.io, and it will remain in here for history.

 A super simple implementation of the unix command `fd`.

 The following is as stated contextually in the command help: